Alfresco/alfresco-build-tools/README.md

 Allows the installation of a generic binary from GitHub Releases and add it to the PATH.
 See [setup-helm-docs](.github/actions/setup-helm-docs/action.yml) for a usage example.

+### travis-env-load

+To ease the migration to GitHub Actions of repositories that contains one or more yaml files containing an `env.global` section of Travis CI.

 ### update-chart-version

 Updates `version` attribute inside `Chart.yaml` file: